farichieri/frichieri.dev/posts/deep-work.md

 date: '2023-08-20'
 ---

-I've read a very good book recently and I wanted to share the ideas that I liked the most.
+I read a very good book recently and I wanted to share the ideas that I liked the most.

 This book is called Deep Work, was written by Cal Newport and defines the benefits of working deeply in order to achieve maximum results in a shorter period of time.